j4w8n/supakit/README.md

 ## Further Reading and Options

 ### Create your own Supabase clients
 By default, Supakit creates a browser client for you.
 However, if you need to use additional client options, then you can provide your own client.
-Be sure to pass it in as the first parameter to `supabaseAuthStateChange()`.
+Be sure to pass the client in as the first parameter to `supabaseAuthStateChange()`.
 And unless you're providing your own storage, you'll still need to use Supakit's `CookieStorage`.

 ```ts
 /* some client-side file, for example src/lib/client.ts */